colombelli/efs-assembler/README.md

 * ```"rankers"```: a list with the feature selection algorithms to be used (even in "sin" and "hom" experiments a list is expected).
 The feature selection algorithms are represented by a tuple in the format ("file_name", "language", "rank_file_name_to_use_for_saving_their_result"), e.g., ```[("reliefF", "python", "rf"), ("geoDE", "python", "gd"), ("gain-ratio", "r", "gr"), ("symmetrical-uncertainty", "r", "su"), ("wx", "python", "wx")]```.
 Those are the current available algorithms.
 If more than one is given for a "sin" or "hom" experiment, the first algorithm will be used.

 For **"hyb"**, **"het"** and **"hom"** experiments:
 * ```"aggregators"```: a list with the aggregator algorithms to be used.
 Since only python algorithms are supported, only the file name of the algorithm is required, e.g., ```["stb_weightened_layer1", "borda"]```.
 If it is a "het" or "hom" experiment only the first aggregator will be considered and only "borda" is currently available for aggregating them.
-If more than one is given for a "het" or "hom" experiment, the first algorithm will be used.

 For **"hyb"** and **"hom"** experiments:
 * ```"bootstraps"```: an integer representing the number of bootstraps to be sampled, e.g., ```50```